On-Demand Food Delivery Platforms - Market, Trends & Opportunities

 In the case of online food delivery platforms, the chain looks like this:

-the order entered the system, then, depending on the process, (most often) the manager processed and accepted the order, sent it to production.
+• The order entered the system, then, depending on the process, (most often) the manager processed and accepted the order, and sent it to production.

 Thus, we understand where each order is located at every second.
 Based on this data, we see and eliminate bottlenecks.